-The Master of Science in Interior Architecture (MSIA) is a post-professional, 30-credit, low-residency program that allows holders of a first professional degree in interiors or architecture an opportunity to develop specialized knowledge in the practice of interior architecture.
+The Master of Science in Interior Architecture (MSIA) is a post-professional, 30-credit, low-residency program that allows holders of a degree in design or architecture an opportunity to develop specialized knowledge in the practice of interior design.

 This program emphasizes the application of research to the design process.
 Research is defined broadly to include but not be limited to correlational, historical-interpretive, qualitative, and experimental simulations.
-Evidence-based design of architectural interiors draws heavily on social science research in human behavior and psychology, of which substantial amounts are available.
+Evidencebased design of architectural interiors draws heavily on social science research in human behavior and psychology, of which substantial amounts are available.
 The judicious application of this data to the design process will be the primary focus of students' work.